gureryucel/gureryucel.github.io/_pages/block-copolymers.md

 ## Behavior of Block-Co-Polymers in Different Solvents

 ### Summary of objective and methods
-- Coarse-grained MD simulations of PS, PEO, and PS-b-PEO.
+- Coarse-grained MD simulations (MARTINI force field) of PS, PEO, and PS-b-PEO.
 - Behavior of the polymers in different solvents as water, octane, and water/octane mixtures.
 - Polymer configurations and micelle formation are the main focus.